 An adult version of Scotty Smalls recounts the story of his most memorable summer.
 As a fifth grader, Scotty (Tom Guiry) moved to a new town with his mom (Karen Allen) and stepdad (Denis Leary) just before the end of the school year.
 Scotty’s mom wants her sweet, nerdy son to actually get into a little bit of trouble during the summer, so he falls in with a group of kids who play baseball in a raggedy patch of grass called The Sandlot.
 The only problem is Scotty doesn’t even know how to throw a baseball.
 Fortunately, Scotty is taken in by Benny (Mike Vitar), the group’s leader and the best baseball player by far.
 During that one remarkable summer, the kids encounter a dream girl, arrogant Little Leaguers and a legendary canine menace known as The Beast, which swallows up any baseball that finds its way into his yard.

-The Sandlot may be set in the early 1950s, but the timelessness of the film’s story is a major factor in its enduring popularity.
+The Sandlot may be set in the summer of 1962, but the timelessness of the film’s story is a major factor in its enduring popularity.
 Director David M. Evans tapped into the unique camaraderie that comes from playing sports.
 (And from playing outside.)
 There aren’t really any big speeches or big emotional moments; the camaraderie is communicated through the play on the field and the way the kids bust each other’s chops.
 Evans, who also co-wrote the screenplay with Robert Gunter, nailed a bunch of important details in presenting this story: the way kids copy their favorite baseball player’s mannerisms/batting stances; the way there always seems to be one kid who is considerably bigger and better than everybody else.

 Perhaps the biggest part of the film’s charm is that it’s absolutely told from a child’s point of view.
 Sure, the brief, awkward domestic scenes between Scotty and stepdad Bill (Leary nicely underplays Bill’s terseness; it would’ve been easy to overdo it) provide a surprisingly effective dramatic counterpoint, but the majority of The Sandlot consists of baseball, swimming pools and amusement parks.
 And, of course, The Beast!
 Evans has the most fun showcasing this kiddie perspective in the way The Beast is presented.
 There’s a completely bananas, black & white flashback sequence detailing The Beast’s origin story, and the dog is often made to look like he’s as big as a horse.
 It’s a perfect way of showing how kids’ imaginations run wild.
 Naturally, as soon as we see Bill’s autographed Babe Ruth baseball, we know something terrible is going to happen to it.
 The film’s final act has the gang banding together to get Scotty out of a major pickle and culminates with Benny showing us how he earned his nickname: “The Jet.”